Micro0x00/Arsenal/README.md

 | Katana | A next-generation crawling and spidering framework |
 | GetJS |getJS is a tool to extract all the javascript files from a set of given urls |
 | Gotator | Gotator is a tool to generate DNS wordlists through permutations |
+|Osemdeus |Osmedeus - A Workflow Engine for Offensive Security

 ----